 LSPP is a three-year program that provides permanent employment, training/continuing legal education, and support to recent graduates committed to public defense.
 Those who are selected are guaranteed employment with a Gideon’s Promise partner office within a year and will be financially supported by their respective law schools until their first day of work through a grant, fellowship, and/or stipend.
 The LSPP gives law graduates unique opportunity otherwise not available to them: to join a public defender office working to improve criminal justice in areas where the need is greatest, and to become part of a broader movement to transform indigent defense across the South.

-· October 20, 2017: Application deadline.
+· September 18, 2020: Application deadline.
 To apply, complete theLSPP application and indicate which offices you would like to be considered for placement.
 You will be prompted to submit a cover letter, resume, transcript, 2 letters of recommendation, and a writing sample.
-Please contact me to review your application materials before submission.
+Make sure to review the FAQs at https://www.gideonspromise.org/wp-content/uploads/2020/07/Law-School-Partnership-Project-FAQ-002.pdf.
+Please contact the Office of Public Service to review your application materials before submission.

-· January 19, 2018: Candidates must accept or reject offers by this date
+· January 8, 2021: Camdidates must accept or reject offers by this date